History of Broad Street United Methodist Church

 The Church In Mission

 Across the years, Broad Street Church has served statesmen and common folk alike.
-Joseph Foraker, William McKinley and their families worshipped at Broad Street while they were governors of Ohio.
+Joseph Foraker, William McKinley, Rutherford B. Hayes and their families worshipped at Broad Street while they were governors of Ohio.
+Two of these, of course, became Presidents of the United States.
 A memorial service for President McKinley was held at Broad Street Church concurrently with his funeral service in Canton, Ohio, on September 19, 1901.
 Primarily because of this connection with McKinley, the building is listed on the National Register of Historic Places.

 Throughout its history, Broad Street Church has ministered to its community – a community that has changed dramatically from a semi-rural neighborhood at its beginning, to the stately mansions of the exclusive residential community along Broad, Town and Long streets during the 1890s, to the present mix of commercial, cultural and educational institutions that today comprise the Discovery District of Columbus.